 Once grown, the site would provide edible plants such as fruits, nuts, and herbs for volunteers and visitors to freely enjoy.
 By working with Brentwood’s diverse resident populations, we hope to empower a movement toward food sovereignty within the community at large, as well as a restored sense of connection to the land.

 Together let us cultivate the commons for all to enjoy.
 A better world is growable.

 To accomplish this initial work, we have split up into four, interconnected task forces:

 Outreach, Fundraising & Resource Procurement, Business Plan Writing, & Lease Agreement.

 Grocery Runs and Microgrants

-Nassau DSA Mutual Aid has been organizing grocery deliveries to community members across Nassau County since the beginning of the pandemic.
-We have helped hundreds of families access fresh groceries and other necessities.
+Nassau DSA Mutual Aid organized grocery deliveries to community members across Nassau County since the beginning of the pandemic.
+We helped hundreds of families access fresh groceries and other necessities.
 Our number of grocery requests has steadily climbed, reflecting the continued and growing food insecurity many of us face on Long Island.

 Up until now, we have been organizing volunteers to deliver groceries straight to those who request them.
 In order to meet rising demand while ensuring our process is sustainable and effective, we are changing the way we conduct mutual aid and intake.

 Nassau residents can request either one grocery delivery worth up to $40 of groceries, OR one cash grant of $40, one time per month, for as long as we have the funds to make this possible.
 We will be taking 25 requests per month.
 This will allow us to support as many community members as we can.
 Thank you for your patience as we continue building a smooth and effective process, and finding new ways to support our community.